© 2018 - International Centre for Investigative Reporting

 Teaching students in their home languages promotes a smooth transition between home and school, Kioko continues.

 “It means learners get more involved in the learning process, and speeds up the development of basic literacy skills.
 It also enables more flexibility, innovation and creativity in teacher preparation,” she says.

 “Using learners’ home language is also more likely to get the support of the general community in the teaching/learning process and creates an emotional stability that translates to cognitive stability.
 In short, it leads to a better educational outcome.”

 Ironically, despite these advantages to using mother tongue as the medium of instruction in the early years of children’s education, some parents want their children to be taught in English.
 They see it as the language of business and heightened opportunities.

-“Some parents will even tell you that they send their children to school to learn English, not the language they are speaking at home,” says Ikenna Ugwu, an Abuja-based teacher.
+“Some parents will even tell you that they send their children to school to learn English, not the language they are speaking at home,” says Ikenna Ugwu, Lagos-based teacher.